 - Clean your tank and check your water to make sure the environment is optimal for all fish.

 - Use a plastic bag to acclimate your new fish to the water.

 - Monitor how your betta and other fish interact once released.
 If conflicts arise or your betta spends too much time hiding, a community tank might not be right for that particular fish.

 Bettas have a bad reputation for their aggressive behavior, but they are just misunderstood.
 These beautiful fish are actually super friendly with many fish species — just not their own.
 Luckily, your betta won’t have to live a lonely life.
-You can choose from a variety of many stunning, playful fish that will be the perfect tank mate to your betta.
+You can choose from a variety of many stunning, playful fish that will be the perfect tank mate for your betta.

 Ensure that you are choosing fish that you know how to care for and will coexist peacefully with your betta.
 You will love being able to give your betta some tank mates to hang out with.

 - Everything you want to know about the reptile life cycle, from egg to adulthood

 - Can you keep seahorses as pets in your home aquarium?